xuankimtran/docs-1/pages/katalon-studio/docs/create-test-suite.md

          <td>
             <p>The list of recipients who would receive the execution report once the test suite finishes its execution.</p>
             <blockquote class="important">
-               <p>There's also another list of recipients who will be receiving all the reports from Katalon by default.
+               <p>There's also another list of recipients who will receive all the reports from Katalon by default.
 Refer to <a href="/display/KD/Emails+Settings">Emails Settings</a> for more details.</p>
             </blockquote>
          </td>
       </tr>